pierledev/learning-golang/README.md

   ```
 - To use the package, we use _import_.
 - In standard practice, a Go file can only access other Go files that belong to the same package.
 -  If we want to access Go files outside of the package, we can use _import_.
-For example if we want to ue _helper_ package inside _main.go_ file in the root folder a.k.a "learning-golang", then we should write the following code:
+For example if we want to use _helper_ package inside _main.go_ file in the root folder a.k.a "learning-golang", then we should write the following code:
   ```go
   // main.go
   import (